DavidGitonga/DavidGitonga/README.md

 ## ✍️ Developer Byte

 <!-- You can use a quote generator API or manually update this section -->
 > "Code is like humor.
-Only Vibe Coders in 2025 get the joke." – Cory House
+Only Vibe Coders in 2025 get the joke." – UNKNOWN ML/AI Architect

 ---